Driveway

 • Recreational vehicle parking is permitted within the rear yard for properties with lane access.

-• Recreational vehicles can be parked on the driveway or within the side yard, provided it is no closer than 1 metre to the property line (screening may be required).
+• Recreational vehicles can be parked on the driveway or within the side yard, provided it is not closer than 1 m to the property line (screening may be required).

 Contact Engineering Customer Services at frontcounterengineering@surrey.ca or 604-591-4340 for more information.